saibot94/python-image-classification/README.md

+### Python Image Classification
-## Bachelor's project - West University of Timisoara
+#### Bachelor's thesis project - West University of Timisoara

 This project sets out to implement a generic image classification library that can take a training dataset of images and learn to  identify if they belong to a certain category or not.
+It comes with an API as well as a Web interface, so that the user can see similarities and other metrics after training a model.

 Requirements: